Franz Josef II, Prince of Liechtenstein

 Franz Josef took on various official roles on behalf of the elderly Prince Franz I. On March 30, 1938, Franz I named Franz Josef regent.
 Although he cited old age as his reason for the regency, it is widely believed that it was because he had no desire to be ruling if Nazi Germany invaded his small principality.
 Franz I died on July 25, 1938, and was succeeded by his grandnephew, Franz Josef II.

 During World War II, Liechtenstein remained officially neutral.
 Family treasures from Bohemia, Moravia, and Silesia were taken to Liechtenstein for safekeeping.
-At the end of World War II, Czechoslovakia and Poland seized all of Liechtenstein’s property in Bohemia, Moravia, and Silesia which included large areas of farms and forests and several family castles and palaces.
-Prior to World War II, the family burial place was the Princely Mausoleum which was in Vranov, Czechoslovakia (now the Czech Republic) after the war.
-The Princely Mausoleum was also seized after World War II.
-Since then, the Czech Republic has refused to return the property to the Princely Family of Liechtenstein, and there has been no preservation or restoration of the tombs and mausoleum.
+At the end of World War II, Czechoslovakia and Poland seized all of Liechtenstein’s property in Bohemia, Moravia, and Silesia, including large areas of farms and forests and several family castles and palaces.
+The family burial place was the Princely Mausoleum in Vranov, Moravia, but in Czechoslovakia (now the Czech Republic) after the war.
+The burial property was seized after World War II by the Communist government of Czechoslovakia.
+Since then, both Czechoslovakia and the current Czech Republic have refused to return the property to the Princely Family of Liechtenstein.
+Despite this, Franz Josef’s son Prince Hans-Adam II had the crypts extensively renovated from 2012 to 2015.

 Franz Josef was the first sovereign prince to live full-time in the principality and made his home at Vaduz Castle.